VirusFriendly/SSHapendoes/README.md

 The result:

 ```
-Mar 31 08:24:02 (none) sshd[1382]: CatchAll Triggered user=root passwd=tslinux rhost=115.230.127.61
+Mar 31 08:24:02 (none) sshd[1382]: SSHapendoes Triggered user=root passwd=tslinux rhost=115.230.127.61
-Mar 31 08:24:02 (none) sshd[1382]: CatchAll Triggered user=root passwd=kodiak rhost=115.230.127.61
+Mar 31 08:24:02 (none) sshd[1382]: SSHapendoes Triggered user=root passwd=kodiak rhost=115.230.127.61
-Mar 31 08:24:09 (none) sshd[1386]: CatchAll Triggered user=root passwd=PASSW0RD rhost=115.230.127.61
+Mar 31 08:24:09 (none) sshd[1386]: SSHapendoes Triggered user=root passwd=PASSW0RD rhost=115.230.127.61
-Mar 31 08:24:10 (none) sshd[1386]: CatchAll Triggered user=root passwd=qwerty15 rhost=115.230.127.61
+Mar 31 08:24:10 (none) sshd[1386]: SSHapendoes Triggered user=root passwd=qwerty15 rhost=115.230.127.61
-Mar 31 08:24:10 (none) sshd[1386]: CatchAll Triggered user=root passwd=k4hvdq9tj9 rhost=115.230.127.61
+Mar 31 08:24:10 (none) sshd[1386]: SSHapendoes Triggered user=root passwd=k4hvdq9tj9 rhost=115.230.127.61
-Mar 31 08:24:21 (none) sshd[1388]: CatchAll Triggered user=root passwd=itadmin rhost=115.230.127.61
+Mar 31 08:24:21 (none) sshd[1388]: SSHapendoes Triggered user=root passwd=itadmin rhost=115.230.127.61
-Mar 31 08:24:21 (none) sshd[1388]: CatchAll Triggered user=root passwd=picasso rhost=115.230.127.61
+Mar 31 08:24:21 (none) sshd[1388]: SSHapendoes Triggered user=root passwd=picasso rhost=115.230.127.61
-Mar 31 08:24:21 (none) sshd[1388]: CatchAll Triggered user=root passwd=needhouse rhost=115.230.127.61
+Mar 31 08:24:21 (none) sshd[1388]: SSHapendoes Triggered user=root passwd=needhouse rhost=115.230.127.61
-Mar 31 08:24:30 (none) sshd[1390]: CatchAll Triggered user=root passwd=cracker88 rhost=115.230.127.61
+Mar 31 08:24:30 (none) sshd[1390]: SSHapendoes Triggered user=root passwd=cracker88 rhost=115.230.127.61
 ```

 ## How it works

-After getpwnam() checks the legitimate passwd databases for users, it will check nss_catchall which will spoof any user request it recieves.
-These user requests will have "CatchAll" in the gecos field.
-Legitimate users will not be affected by this, as NSSwitch will be configured to use CatchAll as last resort.
+After getpwnam() checks the legitimate passwd databases for users, it will check nss_canary which will spoof any user request it recieves.
+These user requests will have "CANARY" in the gecos field.
+Legitimate users will not be affected by this, as NSSwitch will be configured to use CANARY as last resort.

 For example:

 ```
 gomi@(none):~$ getent passwd nonexistantuser
-nonexistantuser:stantuser:32767:32767:CatchAll:/home/catchall:/bin/false
+nonexistantuser:stantuser:32767:32767:CANARY:/home/SSHapendoes:/bin/false
 ```

-This "CatchAll" gecos field will indicate to the CatchAll PAM module that it's a spoofed account, and log the attempt along with the password used.
+This "CANARY" gecos field will indicate to the SSHapendoes PAM module that it's a spoofed account, and log the attempt along with the password used.

-The CatchAll PAM module will also log attempts for accounts with no password hash (as determined by NSSwitch).
+The SSHapendoes PAM module will also log attempts for accounts with no password hash (as determined by NSSwitch).

 For example, these accounts have no password hashes: